keironstoddart/edi-835-parser/README.md

 ```python
 data.to_csv('~/Desktop/my_edi_file.csv')
 ```
-The complete set of `TransactionSets` functionality can be found be inspecting the `TransactionSets` class found at `edi_parser/transaction_set/transaction_sets.py`
+The complete set of `TransactionSets` functionality can be found by inspecting the `TransactionSets` class found at `edi_parser/transaction_set/transaction_sets.py`

 ### Tests